Written by Tamara (she/her), student

 Considering graduate school?

-You may be fascinated in a topic that you learned in undergrad, and you want to deepen your knowledge in this domain.
-Or perhaps you want to pivot and widen your interests a bit, and you decide to take a multidisciplinary program to build bridges between multiple interests you may have.
+Or you may be fascinated in a topic that you learned in undergrad, and you want to deepen your knowledge in this domain.
+Or perhaps you want to pivot and expand your interests a bit, and you decide to take a multidisciplinary program to build bridges between multiple interests you may have.

 Pursuing further education is valuable in so many ways, and students who have the genuine passion to continue their studies should look into post-grad programs to find something that interests them.